Skip to main content

 However, I did get a spicy kick from the TTEOKBOKKI.
 Traditionally a street snack, this humble dish has become world famous.
 It’s also not as spicy as the ones in Korea, but I think that’s probably a good thing.
 This way, your dining companions won’t be limited only to those who can tolerate a lot of heat.

 Our group also ordered some KIMBAP or Korea’s version of the futomaki.
-This is another dish that’s very familiar with anyone who likes Korean cuisine.
-Compared to the ones served in Korea, these are much bigger and fully-loaded.
-In Korea, you typically get smaller rolls with only one or two fillings.
-These are larger rolls which are sliced into more manageable pieces.
+This is another dish that’s very familiar to anyone who likes Korean cuisine.
 The kimbap at Goryeo is filled with carrots, cucumber, omelette, beef, ham, crabsticks and pickles.
 All the flavors blend perfectly well together.
 Frankly, I can order this for myself and have it as a satisfying lunch with some kimchi!

-I am truly please to have discovered Goryeo in Okada Manila.
+I am truly pleased to have discovered Goryeo in Okada Manila.
 I’m already looking forward to my next meal there.